KamilMerc/Zadanie_rekrutacyjne/README.md

 "node index.js".
 If there is already an 'artykul.html' file in the project folder, the program will overwrite it.
 If this file does not exist, the program will create it.
 6. To run a full preview of the article, right-click on the 'podglad.html' file and then select 'Open with Live Server' (Visual Studio Code).
 If you don't have this option, install the 'Live Server' extension.
-7. If you want to use an empty template, in the 'szablon.html' file, paste the article code from the 'artykul.html' file between the <body> and </body> tags.
+7. If you want to use an empty template, in the 'szablon.html' file, paste the article code from the 'artykul.html' file between the 'body' tags.
 To start the article preview, proceed in the same way as in point 6.